danielde720/news-pipeline/README.md

 ### <p align="center"> Initial Struggles with AWS Lambda UI</p>

 When I started using AWS Lambda through its UI, I ran into some challenges.
-Debugging was a real pain , I had to delete old zip files, create new ones, and download them locally for each debugging attempt since I was on a virtual machine.Enter AWS Cloud Development Kit (CDK).
+Debugging was a real pain , I had to delete old zip files, create new ones, and download them locally in order to upload it to lambda for each debugging attempt since I was on a virtual machine.Enter AWS Cloud Development Kit (CDK).
 CDK made everything so much more convenient, organized, and efficient.
 The best part?
 I could debug issues right then and there, without going through a maze of steps.

 ### <p align="center">Lambda Functions: To Multiply or Not?</p>